 We always recommend buying the repellent in the country of destination and not in your own country.
 If you think about it, in general, the locals know their climate and conditions much better than other companies.
 Also, speaking as Chilean, in Chile, they are very expensive and in other countries, they can cost less than half the price and be much more effective.

-Also keep in mind that if you transport spray repellent by plane, you must take it in checked baggage.
+Also keep in mind that if you transport spray repellent by plane, you must take it in checked baggage because of the forbidden items on airplanes.

 The smell of lemon and other citrus fruits repels insects, and in many countries, natural repellents based on fruits and plants have been developed.
 These, in general, have a lower price than chemicals with DEET, but they have also been shown to be less effective.
 They should be administered every few hours if you really want an effect on their protection.